ahigerd/kuali/README.md

 checking for candidates that will pass by the requested floor.
 All real elevators I've seen make this check, and I have opted to include this in my implementation because it is more realistic, more efficient, and also simpler to implement given the structures I've designed.

+The instructions are not clear on what defines a "trip".
+I have chosen to define it as a passenger getting on, riding, and getting off, but there are other definitions that could also be meaningful -- for example, this definition does not account for travel done by an empty elevator.